gosling-lang/gos/README.md

 ## Example Gallery

 We have started a [gallery](https://gosling-lang.github.io/gos/gallery/index.html) of community examples in `gosling/examples/`.
-If you are intereseted in contributing, please feel free to submit a PR!
+If you are interested in contributing, please feel free to submit a PR!
 Checkout the [existing JSON examples](http://gosling-lang.org/examples/) if you are looking for inspiration.